-4160EA: TECH LITERACY AND CULTURE
+4160EA: TECH LITERACY & CULTURE

-Class Guests included: actor London Carlisle, artist/game designer Tim Hutchings, actor/writer Aabria Iyengar, critic Mx.
+Fall 2021 Class Guests included: actor London Carlisle, artist/game designer Tim Hutchings, actor/writer Aabria Iyengar, critic Mx.
 Tiffany Leigh, scholar/designer Evan Torner, and actor/writer B. Dave Walters.